 Leadership Lesson: Measure your impact!
 190 million disgusted customers and potential customers is great for your competitor.
 Losing the confidence of customers and shareholders is always bad.

 What United has done, it did to itself.
 It is, as we say in sports, an unforced error.
 It is self-inflicted.
-No competitor or government (okay maybe the brutes of Chicago Blue) did that.
+No competitor or government (okay maybe the brutes of the Chicago Blue) did that.
 Leaders prevent unforced errors.

 Professor Walker provides keynote talks, seminars presentations, executive training programs, and executive briefings.